 Information about your race or ethnicity, religious or philosophical beliefs

 Information about your health, including any medical conditions.

-[Biometric data]

 How We Collect this Information

 The majority of the information that we collect from you is mandatory, however there is some information that you can choose whether or not to provide to us.
 Whenever we seek to collect information from you, we make it clear whether you must provide this information (and if so, what the possible consequences are of not complying), or whether you have a choice.